High School Band General Information

 Woodwind Players and Reeds

 All clarinets and saxophones will be required to use synthetic reeds for marching season.
 This is to help unify and strengthen the sound of the woodwind section, as well as establish better consistency in various outdoor environments.
-Synthetic reeds are initially more expensive, but each student should only need two or three for the entire marching season.
-If students are responsible and take proper care of them, two reeds will last the entire marching season.
+Synthetic reeds are initially more expensive, but each student should only need one or two for the entire marching season and maybe one more for Grand Nationals.
+If students are responsible and take proper care of them, the three reeds will last the entire marching season.
 A large supply of reeds has been ordered so that students do not have to go to a store and individually purchase them.
 Once the reeds have arrived, they will be checked out to students in rehearsal and their trip account charged for the cost.
 At that point, only synthetic reeds will be used for marching season.
 Specific information regarding care and maintenance will be shared with students at rehearsal.
 Reeds that are lost or damaged will be replaced at the cost of the student.
 Students should still bring regular cane reeds to rehearsals until synthetic reeds have been passed out.

 The first set of reeds will be passed out during pre-band.
 The second set of reeds will be passed out at the end of September, as contest nears.
-If a student loses or breaks a reed, reeds can be purchased individually from Mr. Gartner/Mr. Hillock.
+If a student loses or breaks a reed, reeds can be purchased individually from Mr. Gartner/Mrs. Johnson/Mr. Martin.
 Payment can be made with cash, check, or use trip account funds if money is available.

 After marching season is completed, regular cane reeds will be used for concert season.
 Synthetic reeds will not be allowed for concert season.